GSchoning/ProbEM/README.md

-# SignalEM: Stochastic Airborne Electromagnetic Inversion
+# SigNullEM: Stochastic Airborne Electromagnetic Inversion

 **SignalEM** is a Python-based framework for the inversion of Airborne Electromagnetic (AEM) data.
 It is built upon the comprehensive simulation and inversion framework provided by **SimPEG** (Heagy et al., 2017) to provide both deterministic and stochastic interpretation of subsurface electrical conductivity.